 Larry shuffled around the counter and towards the front of the store to start the arduous task of clearing out the mess.
-As he passed the dead woman on the ground, Larry saw the blood pooled around her arm had started to dry and all of the sudden Larry became very thirsty as well.
+As he passed the dead woman on the ground, Larry saw the blood pooled around her arm had started to dry and all the sudden Larry became very thirsty.

 Larry began to think he might be delusional and redoubled his efforts to free himself and find some food.

 By the time he reached the front of the store, Larry noticed that most of the debris was gone and the group of men had come to his rescue.
-There were even a few more of them tagging along.
-The group from earlier must have finally knocked some sense into a few of the passerbys.
+There were even a few more tagging along.
+The group from earlier must have finally knocked some sense into a few of the passersby.